After about a decade of wanting a grocery store on Square 737, WC Smith was able to announce in October 2013

 that it had a signed deal with Whole Foods to occupy 36,000 square feet in the ground floor of Agora, a 336-unit apartment building to be constructed between 2nd and New Jersey along H Street, SE.
 Construction began in June 2014, with the building expected to be completed in 2016, but the grocery store is not expected to open before 2017.
 At right in the rendering is the Park Chelsea

-The eastern end of Agora, as seen from 2nd Street.
-The first floor of the building will be the Whole Foods, then the second two floors will be parking for Whole Foods customers, hence the ramp up seen here.
+at right.
+The first floor of the building will be the Whole Foods, then the second two floors will be parking for Whole Foods customers, hence the different-looking lower floors.
 (Resident parking will be underground.)

 There was no connection to H Street from New Jersey until construction began on Agora.
 When complete, Whole Foods will front this stretch of road.